 The site is located in a recently established subdivision in Goonellabah amidst moderate to steeply sloping terrain.
+More specifically, the site is positioned in the mid-section of a north east facing hill

-More specifically, the site is positioned in the mid-section of an east facing hill side.
-The sites surface is comprised of bare soil and slopes at approximately 15-20% towards the east.
+The sites surface is comprised of bare soil and slopes at approximately 20% towards the north east.
+The batter at the front of the lot slopes steeply at approximately 29% towards the north east.